naiyerasif/site/data/post/2023/2023-10-02-23-17-42-limiting-manual-changes-to-generated-numeric-columns-in-postgres.md

 ---
 slug: "2023/10/02/limiting-manual-changes-to-generated-numeric-columns-in-postgres"
 title: "Limiting manual changes to generated numeric columns in Postgres"
-description: "Generated numeric columns, like internal row IDs, should be protected from unauthorized insert and update actions for compliance and data consistency.
-Learn how to enforce this with Postgres."
 date: 2023-10-02 23:17:42
 update: 2023-10-14 13:26:00
 type: "guide"